pravega/pravega/documentation/src/docs/segment-store-service.md

 - Connects to the Controller Service-Side Client (i.e., a client that deals only with Segment Container events, and not with the management of Streams and listens to all changes that pertain to Containers that pertain to its own instance.
 - When it receives a notification that it needs to start a Segment Container for a particular Container Id, it initiates the process of bootstrapping such an object.
 It does not notify the requesting client of success until the operation completes without error.
 - When it receives a notification that it needs to stop a Segment Container for a particular Container Id, it initiates the process of shutting it down.
 It does not notify the requesting client of success until the operation completes without error.
-- If the Segment Container shuts down unexpectedly (whether during Start, or during its normal operation), it will not attempt to restart it locally; instead it will notify the Controller.
+- If the Segment Container shuts down unexpectedly (whether during Start or during its normal operation), it will not attempt to restart it locally; instead it will notify the Controller.

 # Storage Abstractions
 The Segment Store was not designed with particular implementations for Tier 1 or Tier 2.
 Instead, all these components have been abstracted out in simple, well-defined interfaces, which can be implemented against any standard file system (Tier 2) or append-only log system (Tier 1).